Reuse, share and upcycle

 The World’s Biggest Garage Sale is an event that began in Brisbane to raise money for children’s charities and reduce waste to landfill by supporting the second-hand economy.

 Each year, the event invites Brisbane residents to donate quality items they no longer use.
-The items are collected, sorted, cleaned, priced and set up for sale at a large-scale community sale event in a Brisbane warehouse.
+Donated items are collected, sorted, cleaned, priced and set up for sale at a large community sale event in a Brisbane warehouse.

 Since it began in 2013, this initiative has raised more than $300,000 for charity.
-At a recent event, two millions kilograms of quality pre-loved items were donated and given a new life.
+At a recent event, the organisation donated two million kilograms of quality pre-loved items which were given a new life.

-For more information on how to shop, donate or volunteer your time for the next World’s Biggest Garage Sale event, visit their website.
+For more information on how to shop, donate or volunteer your time for the next event, visit World’s Biggest Garage Sale.

 Reuse and upcycle tips

-There are many other everyday items that we can reuse and upcycle instead of throwing into the bin and wasting these resources in landfill.
-Here are some tips to help you reuse more at home:
+There are many other everyday items that we can reuse and upcycle instead of them going to landfill.
+View the following tips to help you reuse more at home:

 - buy from Council’s tip shops and from op shops, antique centres, garage sales and community sales